Will Ketamine Infusions cure my depression?

 Periodic infusions every few weeks or months may be needed to maintain Ketamine’s antidepressant effect.

-Are there any side effects to Ketamine Infusions?
+What are there side effects to Ketamine Infusions?

 After an infusion, you may feel tired, daydreamy, have fuzzy vision or feel a little “spaced out,” but these effect dissipate rapidly and are gone within 20 to 30 minutes after treatment.